simenihlen/dat110-project2-mom-startcode/README.md

 %>mvn test
 ```

 It is also possible to execute the individual test classes by specifying the specific test-class to be executed.
-Below is an example of how to execute the tests in the `TestMessage`-class.
+Below is an example of how to execute the tests in the `TestStorage`-class.

 ```
 %> mvn test -Dtest=TestStorage